 - Monitoring hospitalized patients and tracking progress

-- Setting patient goals to lead patients towards discharge
+- Setting patient goals to lead patients toward discharge

 - Providing patient and family-centered education

 - Collaborating with the interdisciplinary team to ensure all facets of patient care are addressed (i.e. nutrition services, physical therapy, occupational therapy, nursing staff, etc.)

 - Referring to specialists

 - Collaborating with physicians to ensure patient care needs are met

-- Collaborating with discharge planners to ensure adequate placement and follow-up is arranged upon discharge
+- Collaborating with discharge planners to ensure adequate placement and follow-up are arranged upon discharge

 - Discharging patients

 - New Jersey

 The career outlook for acute care nurse practitioners is promising.
 The Bureau of Labor Statistics projects a 45% growth for nurse practitioners in general until 2030.
-The demand for nurse practitioners is all-encompassing, but is especially high in medically underserved and rural areas.
-This big demand is primarily due to the physician shortage relative to an increased demand for health care services and an aging "baby-boomer" population.
+The demand for nurse practitioners is all-encompassing but is especially high in medically underserved and rural areas.
+This big demand is primarily due to the physician shortage relative to an increased demand for health care services and an aging “baby-boomer” population.
 The states with the highest employment level are: